-Putting clothes on dog is a topic that can quickly escalate into a heated debate – with passionate people on both sides.
+Putting clothes on a dog is a topic that can quickly escalate into a heated debate – with passionate people on both sides.
 Some call it cruel – others say their dog likes being “dressed up.”
 Putting the fashion-forward pup aside, new dog owners may wonder if their dog doesn’t need a jacket during these cold winter months.

 A Look At Dog Coat Types

 By coat, we mean the coat your dog was born with – his fur.
 There are different coat types, depending on what your breed was designed and bred for.
 Even if your dog is a mixed breed, chances are his coat resembles one of these:

 Smooth coat.
 Smooth-coated breeds have one layer of hair that is smooth and soft.
 Examples of short-haired, single-coated breeds are Chihuahuas, Pugs and Weimaraners (unless you happen to have a rare long-haired Weimie, they have a double coat).
 Yorkshire Terriers and Maltese are examples of long-haired single coated dogs.
 Poodles also have a single coat that is curly.

 Double coat.
 A double coated dog has a thick undercoat and then a top layer.
 They can be short-haired, like the Labrador Retriever, or long like the Shetland Sheepdog.